dylancrter/dylancrter/README.md

 ### hello,

 my name is dylan and I'm currently an undergrad computer science student.
 I have some experience with backend development in school and work.
-I'm pursuing BS Computer Science & MS Artificial Intelligence degrees at my university.
 Some of my completed projects are listed below:

 - e cinema booking system: web app for cinema companies to manage their showings, users, admins, payments, etc.
 - goodgreek: web app built for greek orgs to post philanthropy events for users to see and interact with.